November 30, 2019; December 1, 2019; July 17, 2021

 - As we discussed in the post, “Amazingly Fast Time Evolution of a Thought (Citta),” any thought goes through nine stages within a billionth of a second.
 The early stages are citta and manō.
 Those two stages already have vēdanā and saññā.

-- Bad (asōbhana) or good (sōbhana) mental factors (cētasika) are incorporated to thought only in the latter stages of that nine-step process.
+- Bad (asōbhana) or good (sōbhana) mental factors (cētasika) are incorporated into thought only in the latter stages of that nine-step process.
 Furthermore, such cētasika involve in those latter stages ONLY IF there is an attachment (taṇhā) and one is consciously thinking about a ārammana.

 - The six steps described in the Chacakka Sutta happen within a split second.
 There is no time to “think” and thus there cannot be any vacī or kāya saṅkhāra.
 See #6 below.